NSRPLAYS/UI-UX-Experiment3/README.md

 ## Result:

-he Heuristic Evaluation of an Existing Website or App is created and verified.
+The Heuristic Evaluation of an Existing Website or App is created and verified.